voyd-lang/voyd/README.md

-# Void
+# Voyd

-Void is a high performance WebAssembly language with an emphasis on full stack web development.
+Voyd is a high performance WebAssembly language with an emphasis on full stack web development.

 https://justforfunnoreally.dev/